-This stove require a 125mm thick non-combustible constructional hearth beneath them to protect the building, this can include any solid non-combustible floor.
+This stove requires a 12mm thick non-combustible hearth beneath them to protect the building.
 A non-combustible superimposed hearth forming an apron of at least 225mm at the front of the stove and 150mm on either side must also be provided.
 The superimposed hearth must not be less than 12mm thick and must have a clearly defined edge (change of level) to discourage placing of any combustible materials on or partially over it.
+Ensure the chimney system is supported, the stove and hearth should not be supporting the weight of the flue system.